- In addition to recommendations, what else is in the application?

 2. For Recommenders: Can my recommender just write a letter?
 What if they have questions or problems?

 The online forms must be completed to satisfy the application requirements.
 This includes responding to specific questions.
-A letter will not satisfy the step.
+A letter will not satisfy the recommendation process.

 Is your recommender having problems of any kind?
 Can't get to the form, information disappears, not sure what to do?
 Your recommender (not you) should contact our office directly for help.
 They can reach us at <firstname.lastname@example.org>.
 If they call, please urge them to leave a message if we can't answer: 503-375-5493.

 3. What information about my application do my recommenders get?